 The ICC Rules provide for settlement by arbitration of business dispute of an international character.
 They furnish an institutionalised procedure of arbitration.
-These Rules being a self-contained or a self-regulating code, they operate more or less independently of judicial interference in the conduct of arbitration, except in so far as they conflict with the mandatory requirements of the governing system of the proper law or the procedural law of the place of arbitration.
-Party-autonomy in international business is thus the guiding principle of the self-regulating mechanism envisaged by the Rules, and interference by any Court with the actual conduct of arbitration is to a large extent avoided.

-The difference between an ad hoc arbitration and an institutional arbitration is not a difference between one system of law and another; for whichever is the proper law which governs either proceeding, it is merely a difference in the method of appointment and conduct of arbitration.
-Either method is applicable to an international arbitration, but neither is determinative of the character of the resultant award, namely, whether or not it is a foreign award as defined under the Foreign Awards Act, 1961.
+These Rules being a self-contained or a self-regulating code, they operate more or less independently of judicial interference in the conduct of arbitration, except in so far as they conflict with the mandatory requirements of the governing system of the proper law or the procedural law of the place of arbitration, Party-autonomy in international business is thus the guiding principle of the selfregulating mechanism envisaged by the Rules, interference by any Court with the actual conduct and of arbitration is to a large extent avoided, arbitration is not a difference between one system of law and another; for whichever is the proper law which governs either proceeding, it is merely a difference in the method of appointment and conduct of arbitration.
+Either method is applicable to an international arbitration, but neither is determinative of the character of the resultant award, namely, whether or not it is a foreign award as under the Foreign Awards Act, 1961.